mishamyrt/commitfmt/README.md

 #### On conflict

 If the footer already exists in the commit message, you can specify what to do with it.
+By default, the footer will be skipped.

 ```toml
 [additional-footers]